lukemartinlogan/linux-io-rq-counter/readme.md

 ## 4-1.
 Install the kerenel module

+The following command will integrate the kernel module into your Linux system:
 > make insert-km

 You can use the following to see if the module is successfully installed: